Cool-Cole/ttdbg8080/src/readme.md

 - [X] Step forwards in program execution
 - [X] Step backwards in program execution
 - [X] Dump the emulator memory to a file
-- [ ] Facilitates user modification of register values
+- [X] Facilitates user modification of memory and register values
+- [ ] User modification of memory and registers persists across time travel replays

 ## How it works